 On the Explorer, right-click the highest-level folder, and then click Switch Profile or Remove Profile.

-The Switch Profile dialog or the Remove Profile dialog appears.
+Embarcadero Performance Center opens the Switch Profile dialog box or the Remove Profile dialog box.

-Switch Profile
+Switch Profile ×

 Profile Name:

 Registered Datasources ~

-✓ OK X Cancel ?
+✓ OK ∑ancel ?
 Help

-2 In the Profile Name box, enter the target datasource group profile and click OK.
-The Explorer switches to the new datasource group profile on the Explorer or deletes the datasource group profile from the Explorer.
+- 2 In the Profile Name box, enter the target datasource group profile. - 3 Click OK.

+Embarcadero Performance Center switches the Explorer to the new datasource group profile on the Explorer or deletes the datasource group profile from the Explorer.